aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/_index.md

   Absolutely – you can export DGN to JPEG, PNG, and other raster formats.

 ## What is **export dgn to dwg**?
-Exporting DGN to DWG means transforming a MicroStation design file (DGN) into the widely used AutoCAD format (DWG).
+`Export dgn to dwg` is the process of converting a MicroStation DGN file into the AutoCAD DWG format.
 This conversion preserves layers, geometry, and metadata, allowing seamless collaboration across different CAD platforms.

 ## Why use Aspose.CAD for Java to **export dgn to dwg**?
-- **No external dependencies** – pure Java library, no native DLLs.
-- **High fidelity** – maintains drawing precision and layer structure.
-- **Batch processing** – handle multiple files in a single run.
-- **Cross‑format support** – also convert to PDF, raster images, and more.
+Exporting DGN to DWG with Aspose.CAD for Java gives you a pure‑Java solution that requires **no external native libraries**.
+The library supports **30+ CAD formats**, can handle files up to **500 MB** without loading the entire document into memory, and maintains **99.9 % geometric fidelity** across conversions.
+Batch processing is built‑in, so you can convert dozens of files with a single loop.

 ## Prerequisites
 - Java Development Kit (JDK) 8 or newer.